waveform80/picamera/docs/recipes1.rst

 Here, we've set the *quantization* parameter which will cause the video encoder to use VBR (variable bit-rate) encoding.
 This can be considerably more efficient especially in mostly static scenes (which can be important when recording to memory, as in the example above).
-Quantization values can be between 0 and 40, where 0 represents the highest possible quality, and 40 the lowest.
+Quantization values (for the H.264 format) can be between 0 and 40, where 0 represents the highest possible quality, and 40 the lowest.
 Typically, a value in the range of 20-25 provides reasonable quality for reasonable bandwidth.

 .. _split_record: